ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/web_standards/promise.html.md

 In both cases, we will see it logged only once.
 This is because promises are run once are created eagerly.

-Listening to a promise using `.then()` does not affect nor start that promise.
+Listening to a promise using `.then()` neither affects nor starts that promise.
 It has no side-effect on the source promise.

 Once a promise has been created, then you may wait to hear its result one time, fifteen times, or not at all, and the original promise will behave the same.